The best Substack newsletters cover various topics from politics to the arts. In this article, we explore the platform and interview its cofounder.

-How Substack Newsletters Make Money for Writers with Cofounder Hamish McKenzie
+How Substack Newsletters Make Money For Writers With Cofounder Hamish McKenzie

+Substack is an example of a popular service that you can try.
 I recently interviewed co-founder and COO Hamish McKenzie, one of Substack’s founders.
 In this interview, he explains:

 - Why newsletters are a great way of earning more money as a writer (Find out more about this in my Forbes article here)

 - Why your first newsletter starts with an ideal reader

 - How to build a relationship with readers and fans